EnglishSpanish

 At Best Foot Dr. NY, we help you recognize the symptoms of metatarsalgia that may require professional attention, ensuring you receive the best care possible in Queens, NYC.

-• Worsening pain: If you stand, flex your feet, or run without shoes and feel pain that does not improve when you rest, you may have metatarsalgia.
+• Worsening pain: If you stand, flex your feet, or run without shoes and experience pain that does not improve with rest, you may have metatarsalgia.

-• Sharp burning or aching pain: A sharp, aching pain at the ball of your feet, just behind the toes, is another sign.
+• Sharp burning or aching pain: Another sign is a sharp, aching pain at the ball of your feet, just behind the toes.

 • Feeling like you have a pebble in your shoe: When you feel constant discomfort from this sensation, but there is nothing in your shoe, it is caused by metatarsalgia.

-• Tingling pain: Metatarsalgia will numb your feet or cause a sharp, tingling pain in your toes.
+• Tingling pain: Metatarsalgia can cause numbness in your feet or a sharp, tingling sensation in your toes.

 Groups of Metatarsalgia